HoudiniGraphql/houdini/CONTRIBUTING.md

 }
 ```

-The compile-time steps for this feature can be broken down into the following steps:
+The steps for updating the `generate` function to support this feature can be broken down into the following:

 1. Add the `connection` directive to the projects schema.
 As mentioned earlier, this is done in the
    [schema transform](./packages/houdini/cmd/transforms/schema.ts#L29).